geedino07/nnracowoker/README.md

 ```

 ### Activate the virtual environment
-Activate the virtual environment using `.\venv\Scripts\activate` on windows and `source venv/bin/activate`  for mac and Linux
+Activate the virtual environment using `source .\venv\Scripts\activate` on windows and `source venv/bin/activate`  for mac and Linux

 After this, _venv_ should now be prepended to the file path on the terminal, this indicates the virtual environment is successfully activated